Azure/azure-sdk-for-python/sdk/core/azure-core/samples/test_pyodide_integration/readme.md

 ## Running

-Once you have set up your Azure Resources and your `.env` filem, from this directory, run
+Once you have set up your Azure Resources and your `.env` file, from this directory, run

 ```python
 python -h http.server 8000
 ```

 (You can use any other port).
-Then, from a Chromium-based browser such as Edge, go to [`http://localhost:8000/test/integration`](http://localhost:8000/test/integration) and the tests will be run in the browser.
+Then, from a Chromium-based browser such as Edge, go to [`http://localhost:8000/`](http://localhost:8000/) and the tests will be run in the browser.
 Dev tip: keep your browser's devtools open.

 ## Adding tests